Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 ### 4.4 Hallucinations as Reconstruction Failures

-Beyond channel capacity limits, hallucinations emerge from **Kolmogorov complexity mismatch** between prompts and internal representations.
+Beyond channel capacity limits, hallucinations emerge from **Complexity mismatch** between prompts and internal representations.
 This provides a complementary mechanism to capacity violations.

 #### 4.4.0 Intuition: The Effective Query (Context + Prompt)